 - A program coordinator shall be identified with assigned duties and the expressed authority to prepare, implement, evaluate, and revise the program on behalf of Administration.
 Authority includes administering the day-to-day activities of the program.

-- The title and duties of the coordinator shall reside in the Office of the President.
+- The title and duties of the coordinator shall reside with the Chief Operating Officer.

 13210.3 Program Committee